GeyserMC/DatabaseUtils/README.md

 but will be supported in the future.

 #### any deleteFirst() and any deleteTop*()
-Anything with a limit projection in delete currently doesn't work for Oracle Database, PostgreSQL and SQLite.
+Anything with a limit projection in delete currently doesn't work for Oracle Database, PostgreSQL, SQLite and SQL Server.
+For SQL Server it's TOP instead of LIMIT.
 For SQLite this is a flag that can be enabled during compile, but it's disabled by default.
 For Oracle and Postgres delete with a limit doesn't exist.
 We have to fetch a record first and then delete it (inside a transaction).